 3. Frontline Plus Flea & Tick Treatment, 3-Pack

-- Multi-pest coverage: Kills fleas, ticks, and chewing lice for all-around protection
+- Kills fleas, ticks, and lice for comprehensive defense

 4. ShieldTec Flea and Tick Prevention for Cats, 12 Month Supply